Study: AudioEye detects up to 2.5x more issues than other tools

 )

-There’s a common misconception that AudioEye is a toolbar or widget, a floating menu that lets users adjust font size and contrast.
-It’s not.
-So here’s how our automation platform actually works.
-When your page loads, AudioEye’s JavaScript evaluates your site’s structure and fixes accessibility issues in the live code your browser actually renders, before a user ever touches the page.
+There's a common misconception that AudioEye is a toolbar or widget, a floating menu that lets users adjust font size and contrast.
+It's not.
+Here's how the platform actually works.
+When your page loads, AudioEye's JavaScript evaluates your site's structure and fixes accessibility issues in the live code your browser renders, before a user ever touches the page.
 No toolbar.
 No widget.
 By the time someone visits your site, the work is already done.

 So why the misconception?
-Because for years, some companies sold surface-level changes as structural fixes.
-A floating toolbar that lets users adjust font size got packaged as compliance.
-The category got a name — "overlay" — and the name became a dirty word.
+Because for years, some companies sold cosmetic changes as accessibility fixes.
+A floating toolbar that lets users adjust font size or color contrast got packaged as compliance.
+The category got a name, "overlay," and the name became a dirty word.
 Not because a technology-driven approach was inherently flawed, but because too many vendors used it to overpromise and underdeliver.

 But in 2026, overlays, tools that modify a webpage after it loads, are everywhere.
-Cookie banners, live chat widgets, personalized recommendations, and payment processors.
+Cookie banners, live chat widgets, personalized recommendations, payment processors.
 They're not just common.
 They're expected.
 Users want experiences tailored to them, and overlays are how the web delivers that.
-AudioEye's JavaScript works the same way, loading dynamically to evaluate and fix your site's code before a user ever interacts with it.
+AudioEye's JavaScript works the same way, loading dynamically to evaluate and fix your site's accessibility issues before a user ever interacts with it.

 Think of it like a house.
-Many accessibility tools promise a beautiful, up-to-code home with new paint, clean landscaping, and a polished front door.
-It has great curb appeal.
-But is that building up to code?
+Many accessibility tools promise a beautiful, up-to-code home: new paint, clean landscaping, a polished front door.
+Great curb appeal.
+But is the building actually up to code?
 Most likely not.

 Here's how that works in more detail.